Alven Capital raises $261 million fund to invest in French entrepreneurs

 Over the years, the firm has managed to invest in many successful startups led by French entrepreneurs.
 Alven Capital plans to do the same thing once again, but with more money in the bank account.

-“This €250 million fund — we’re not going to start making very big Series B investments, we’re going to use it on Series A rounds,” partner Jeremy Uzan told me.
+“This €250 million fund — we’re not going to start making very big Series B investments, we’re going to use it on Series A rounds,” partner Jérémy Uzan told me.
 “We usually shared our best investments with other investors.
 Now, we’re able to invest as much as €30 million on a single company.”

 The firm plans to invest its fund across 20 to 25 companies, which is in line with Alven Capital’s previous fund.
 But the firm won’t need to co-lead an investment with a big British or American VC firm if it thinks that it’s going to a be a lucrative one.